root-foundation/root/README.md

 To understand why, let's study how our current economic system becomes oppressive in a post AGI world.

-# B. Unlocking our potential
+# B. Unlocking our collective potential

 ## Problem